 How much do credit cards charge for foreign transactions?

 Unless otherwise stated, most credit cards use the foreign exchange rate decided by the payment network (i.e., American Express, Mastercard, or Visa).
-Credit card issuers – like your bank, credit union, or favourite store – set and apply any foreign transaction fees.
+Credit card issuers – like your bank, credit union, or favourite store – set and apply any FX fees.

-Although Amex, Mastercard, and Visa change their exchange rates every day, they generally resemble those set by the Bank of Canada.
+Although Amex, Mastercard, and Visa change their exchange rates daily, they generally track those set by the Bank of Canada.

 | MBNA Rewards World Elite Mastercard | RBC Avion Visa Infinite | |